MrPowers/redshift_extractor/README.md

 - unload_select_sql: A SQL SELECT query that will be run on the source table

-- table_name: The table that will be dropped, recreated, and populated with data from the COPY command
+- destination_schema, destination_table: The table that will be dropped, recreated, and populated with data from the COPY command

-- create_sql: The SQL that creates the table_name table (this SQL is run to recreate the table in the step above)
+- create_sql: The SQL that creates the destination_schema.destination_table table (this SQL is run to recreate the table in the step above)

 - copy_data_source: This is typically `"#{unload_s3_destination}manifest"`.
 The UNLOAD command automatically creates a manifest file that can be used by the COPY command to load the data.